microsoft/coyote/docs/ref/Microsoft.Coyote.Actors/Actor.OnEventDoActionAttribute.md

 Attribute for declaring which action should be invoked to handle a dequeued event of the specified type.

-Attribute for declaring which action should be invoked to handle a dequeued event of the specified type.

 ```csharp
 [AttributeUsage(AttributeTargets.Class, AllowMultiple = true)]
 protected sealed class OnEventDoActionAttribute : Attribute